eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 5. zebra_rnh_refresh_dependents()<figcaption>
 </figure>

-The logic in the blue portion of the code serves fast route convergence updating.
-It won't completely replace the protocol client's notification for route updating in the following scenarios:
+The function in the blue serves fast nexthop refreshing.
+It runs before the protocol client's notification for route updating.
-- The reachability of routes that the NHT list depends on changes, i.e., when the routes it depends on change completely to another one
-- The routes that depends on a recursive route still using the original client's notification procedure

 zebra_rnh_refresh_dependents() is called as follows: